anjlab/csv2db/README.md

 "defaultValues" allows providing values for columns that are not in CSV (like in example above with required ```id``` field, whose value should be taken from PostgreSQL sequence).

-"batchSize" size of batch (for INSERT operations only).
+"batchSize" size of INSERT/UPDATE batches.
 Default value is 100.

 "csvOptions" is a set of options supported by http://opencsv.sourceforge.net, here's the defaults: